lukevoliveir/vector-product/README.md

 # vector-product
 Vectors and Arrays

-Lecture presented on Vectors and Arrays based on teaching in java language
+Lecture presented on Vectors and Arrays based on teaching in java language.